cyxeIO/doh.money-documentation/platform-overview.md

 # Platform Overview

-DOH Money is a unified, high-performance trading terminal that brings together four specialized modules into a single cohesive workspace.
+DOH Money!
+Decentralizd Open Hub is a unified, high-performance trading terminal that brings together four specialized modules into a single cohesive workspace.

 It is designed for traders who refuse to compromise between speed, depth of information, and user sovereignty.